Krymancer/tuiter-backend-rust/README.md

 ## API Documentation

 - /tweets
-  - GET: list last 50 tweets
+  - GET: list last 50 tuites
-  - POST: create a new tweets
+  - POST: create a new tuite
 - /tweets/:id
-  - GET: find a tweet by its id
+  - GET: find a tuite by its id
-  - DELETE: delete a tweet by its id
+  - DELETE: delete a tuite by its id
 - /tweet/:id/like
-  - GET: list all likes attached to a tweet
+  - GET: list all likes attached to a tuite
-  - POST: add +1 like to a tweet
+  - POST: add +1 like to a tuite
-  - DELETE: add -1 like to a tweet
+  - DELETE: add -1 like to a tuite

 ## Running